russelzoss/aws-serverless-etl/README.md

 # AWS Serverless ETL

-This ETL pipeline takes input in CSV format from an S3 bucket and to produce output in JSON format for internal processing, sending it to a queue (SQS).
+This ETL pipeline takes input in CSV format from an S3 bucket and produces output in JSON format for internal processing, sending it to a queue (SQS).

 ## Usage